Non-simple polarised abelian surfaces and genus 3 curves with completely decomposable Jacobians: Equations for for square free

 The equations come from the fact that being non-simple is invariant under isogenies.
-Hence, one can consider a map that takes a period matrix $[Z\ D]$ to $[Z\ id]$ and use the pullback of a differential form to get equations of the desired form.
+Hence, one can consider a map that takes an extended period matrix (i.e. the matrix whose columns consist of a symplectic basic for the lattice) $[Z\ D]$ to $[Z\ id_2]$ and use the pullback of a differential form to get equations of the desired form.